ngolebiewski/socket-sound-sharer/README.md

 # Socket Sound Sharer (Take 3)
-- Starting this one after a problem with Vite being not found in a production build on Render and losing a day to the problem.
+- Starting this repo after a problem with Vite being not found in a production build on Render and losing a day to the problem.
 - Simple sound-scape making app to be used in collaboration with other uses across multiple devices.
 - Deployed at...